Skip to content

 Chicago Data Centers Provide Robust Fiber Connectivity

-Chicago’s robust network infrastructure means colocation facilities can connect directly to their preferred providers.
-The city also has peering hubs and internet exchange points, making it an attractive location for businesses seeking data center solutions.
-Some prominent internet exchanges in Chicago include the Chicago Internet Exchange (ChIX), AMS-IX Chicago, and DE-CIX Chicago.
+Chicago’s network infrastructure means colocation facilities can connect directly to their preferred providers.
+The city also has peering hubs and internet exchange points, which adds to its appeal for businesses seeking data center solutions.
+Some prominent active internet exchanges in Chicago include ChIX, DE-CIX Chicago, and Any2Chicago.

 Chicago data center